-2.7.3 Resit marks are capped at the pass mark for the module to ensure that students who are offered resits do not have an unfair opportunity to improve their marks.
-The uncapped resit mark will be considered for progression purposes on all awards with the exception of four stage degrees with an integrated study abroad year where the capped mark will be considered (see Regulation 4.3).
-The capped resit mark will be considered for all course transfer applications and for award purposes and will stand for all courses even where it is lower than the mark achieved at the first attempt.
+2.8.3 Resit marks are capped at the pass mark for the module to ensure that students who are offered resits do not have an unfair opportunity to improve their marks.
+The capped resit mark will be considered for progression purposes on all awards and will be considered for all course transfer applications and for award purposes and will stand for all courses even where it is lower than the mark achieved at the first attempt.
 The original mark will stand where the resit opportunity, or a resit assessment component, has not been taken.